lananovikova10/testtask/livetemplates_tut.md

 5. Select this group in the list and click +.
 Select **Live Template**.
 ![creategroup](static/tut_step3.png)
 6. Specify the abbreviation — it will be a shortcut used to invoke the template.
 It can contain Latin letters, numbers, dots, and hyphens.
-For example: *warn*.
+For example *warn*.
 It should be unique within a group.
 7. You can fill the **Description** field — write in which cases this template is intended to be used.
 For example: Use it to wrap a warning block.
 8. In the **Template text** field add the template content that will be